Dr. Quinn, Medicine Woman: Awards and nominations

 Seymour and Barbara Babcock were the only regular cast members to receive Emmy nominations for their work on the series.
-Seymour was nominated in 1994 and 1998 for Outstanding Lead Actress in a Drama Series, while Babcock received a single nomination in 1995 for Outstanding Supporting Actress in a Drama Series for the episode entitled "Ladies' Night", as her character, Dorothy Jennings, underwent a mastectomy.
+Seymour was nominated in 1994 and 1998 for Outstanding Lead Actress in a Drama Series.
+Babcock received a single nomination in 1995 for Outstanding Supporting Actress in a Drama Series for the episode entitled "Ladies' Night", as her character, Dorothy Jennings, underwent a mastectomy.
 Diane Ladd received a nomination for Outstanding Guest Actress in a Drama Series in 1993.

-Seymour also won a Golden Globe Award for Best Actress - Television Series Drama in 1996 for her portrayal of Michaela Quinn, and was also nominated for the same award in 1994, 1995, and 1997.
-She was also nominated for the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Drama Series twice, in 1994 and 1996.
+In 1996, Seymour won a Golden Globe Award for Best Actress - Television Series Drama for her portrayal of Michaela Quinn, and was nominated for the same award in 1994, 1995, and 1997.
+She was nominated for the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Drama Series twice, in 1994 and 1996.

-The show did win many technical awards, as well as hair and make-up honors.
+The show won many technical awards, as well as hair and make-up honors.